 Choose clothing that is made from natural fibers such as cotton, bamboo, wool and linen.
 These fibers can absorb moisture alone and not to mention bacteria that smell in such synthetic fabrics.
 Because natural fiber is much more breathable, both sweat and bacteria can evaporate more easily than fiber.

 What do you say to a NICU mother?

-5 Things to Tell the NICU Family See the article : How to Make Iceberg Slime.
+5 Things to Tell the NICU Family To see also : How to Make Pinball Games Out of Cardboard.

 - Welcome!
 Even though our baby was born sick, we are still new parents. …

 - I’m Going To Make You Dinner.
 We don’t focus on our to -do list – we focus on our child’s life. …

 - Of course I will Wash My Hands. …

 - This Should Be Scary For You.